 The B.Sc.
 (Agr.) degree course is a four-year program, designed to provide a sound education in the science of agriculture.
-Graduates of this course meet the educational requirements for Professional Agrologists in the provincial Institute of Agrologists of the Atlantic Provinces.
+Graduates of this course meet the formal educational requirements for Professional Agrologists in the provincial Institutes of Agrologists in the Atlantic Provinces.

-The first academic year (two semesters) of this program is the same for all students.
+The first academic year (two semesters) of this program is the same for all options.
 Normally, students select one of the options before the commencement of the third semester and continue in that major field of study until they graduate.
 Options offered at NSAC are:

 - · Agricultural Economics

-- · Agricultural Chemistry Soils
+- · Agricultural Chemistry

 - · Agricultural Mechanization

+- · Agricultural Soils

 - Animal Science

 - Plant Protection

 - Plant Science